Belton Educational Foundation Scholarships

 Each spring, the Belton Educational Foundation awards scholarships to graduating seniors.
 Thanks to continued support from our generous donors, we award over $16,000 in scholarships to our BHS graduates each year.

 Scholarships are available to any Belton High School senior with plans for continued education.
 We have a variety of scholarship opportunities focusing on a variety of student skills and interests.

 BEF Scholarship Information

 Belton High School students should contact the BHS counseling office for information on how to apply for Belton Educational Foundation scholarships.

-The deadline for BEF Scholarship applications is typically February or March each year.
+The deadline for BEF Scholarship applications is typically February each year.